VSCodeVim/Vim/ROADMAP.md

 Status | Command | Description
 ---|--------|------------------------------
-    | :1234:  zh	|	scroll screen N characters to the right
+  :x:  | :1234:  zh	|	scroll screen N characters to the right
-    | :1234:  zl	|	scroll screen N characters to the left
+ :x:   | :1234:  zl	|	scroll screen N characters to the left
-    | :1234:  zH	|	scroll screen half a screenwidth to the right
+  :x:  | :1234:  zH	|	scroll screen half a screenwidth to the right
-    | :1234:  zL	|	scroll screen half a screenwidth to the left
+:x:   | :1234:  zL	|	scroll screen half a screenwidth to the left

 ## Inserting text